Los Angeles Review of Books Publishing Workshop Student Scholarships with UCLA

 In addition to lectures, workshops, and one-on-one office hours with over 60 guest speakers from magazine, book, and new media publishing, Fellows will have the opportunity to participate in one of two practical tracks dedicated to magazine and book production.
 These will culminate in the publication of our online magazine PubLab or books of Fellows’ own design.

-To keep the Publishing Workshop accessible, the program will be online for the third year in 2022.
+To keep the Publishing Workshop accessible, the program will be online for 2023.
 In addition to online curriculum and opportunities for small group workshops, fellows can communicate and collaborate through our various channels.

 Workshop Fellows have gone on to create their own literary ventures or to jobs at journals, agencies, and presses such as Asymptote, Farrar, Straus & Giroux, Hill Nadell Literary Agency, Random House, Red Hen Press, Stanford University Press, W.W.
 Norton & Co., among many others.